solliancenet/microsoft-postgresql-developer-guide/02_IntroToPostgreSQL/02_04_Migration.md

 - [Azure Portal](https://learn.microsoft.com/azure/postgresql/migrate/how-to-migrate-single-to-flexible-portal)
 - [Azure CLI](https://learn.microsoft.com/azure/postgresql/migrate/how-to-migrate-single-to-flexible-cli)

-In addition to any migration pre-requisities, a network path must exist between the on-premises instance/tool and the remote Azure Database for PostgreSQL Flexible Server instance.
-This can be more complicated than at first glance depending on a number of different network topology possibilies.
+In addition to any migration pre-requisites, a network path must exist between the on-premises instance/tool and the remote Azure Database for PostgreSQL Flexible Server instance.
+This can be more complicated than at first glance depending on several different network topology possibilities.

 ### Offline vs Online migrations